raygun101/MarkupKit/README.md

 # Document Structure
 MarkupKit uses XML to define the structure of a user interface.
 In a MarkupKit document, XML elements represent instances of `UIView` subclasses, and XML attributes represent properties of or actions associated with those views.
 The hierarchical nature of XML parallels the view hierarchy of a UIKit application, making it easy to understand the relationships between views.

-For example, the following markup produces an instance of `LMTableViewCell`, a custom subclass of `UITableViewCell`, containing a `UIImageView`.
+For example, the following markup produces an instance of `LMTableViewCell`, a MarkupKit-provided subclass of `UITableViewCell`, containing a `UIImageView`.
 The `image` property of the image view is set to an image named "world.png":

     <LMTableViewCell>
         <UIImageView image="world.png"/>